yqin-UH/NIGMS-Sandbox2-MeRIP/README.md

 **3. Running the Tutorials**
 - Locate Tutorial Files:
-    - Navigate to the folder (just cloned) from the Jupyter interface.
+    - Navigate to the folder (just cloned) from the Jupyter interface (left-hand side of console).
 - Open a Tutorial Notebook:
     - Double-click the <code>**.ipynb**</code> files (the tutorials) to open them in the Jupyter Notebook environment.
 - Execute Notebook Cells and run the tutorials: